No. 331 Squadron RNoAF

+331 Squadron of the Royal Norwegian Air Force is an aircraft squadron.
+It traces its history, unbroken, to the establishment of No. 331 (Norwegian) Squadron Royal Air Force of the Second World War, formed in July 1941.

 No. 331 Squadron RAF was a Second World War squadron of the Royal Air Force.
 The squadron was primarily manned with Norwegian aircrew.
-The squadron was part of Fighter Command between 1941 and March 1944 when it joined the 2nd Tactical Air Force until the end of the war.
+The squadron was part of RAF Fighter Command between 1941 and March 1944 when it joined the 2nd Tactical Air Force until the end of the war.
 The squadron took part in the Dieppe Raid and the Normandy landings.

 History

 It was formed as a fighter squadron at RAF Catterick in Yorkshire on 21 July 1941.
 The squadron was manned by exiled Norwegians, except for the ground crew and the commanding officer.